Event Policies for Syslogs and Traps

 The Advanced tab in the Event Policy Editor page allows you to define or edit pattern-matching for the trap event and also define event roll-ups and suppressions.
 In the Advanced tab, you can define or edit the following fields that pertain to traps:

 • Link-Trap.
-For events with a source of Trap, displays a list of trap OIDs that are included in the MIB files that have been compiled in SL1.
+For events with a source of Trap, displays a list of trap OIDs that are included in the MIB files that have been compiled in Skylar One.
 You can either select one of the listed trap OIDs to associate with the event or manually enter a custom trap OID.
 You can use an asterisk (*) as a wildcard character at the end of the trap OID.
 If you add the wildcard character to the end of the trap OID, the event policy will match all trap OIDs that start with the specified OID string.
 This is useful for creating "catch all" event policies.

 • Source Host Varbind.
 For events with a source of Trap, specifies an OID that is included in the trap.
 This OID will contain the IP address or hostname to align with the event.

 • First Match String.
 A string used to correlate the event with a log message.
 To match this event policy, the text of a log message or alert must match the value you enter in this field.
 Can be any combination of alphanumeric characters.
-SL1's expression matching is case sensitive.
+Skylar One's expression matching is case sensitive.
 This field is required for events generated with a source of Syslog, Security, 3rd Party, and Email.

 • Second Match String.
 A secondary string used to match against the originating log message.
 To match this event policy, the text of a log message or alert must match the value you enter in this field and the value you entered in the First Match String field.
 This field is optional.

 NOTE: You can define an event so that it is triggered only when it occurs on a specific interface.
-You can then include the interface name and SL1's unique interface ID for the interface in the event message.
+You can then include the interface name and Skylar One's unique interface ID for the interface in the event message.
 When defining an event, you can use the following three fields below to associate an event with an interface.

 • Identifier Format.
 If the Identifier Pattern field returns multiple results, users can specify which results to use and in which order.
 Each result is represented by a variable.
 This field is optional.